 Assateague Island is one of Maryland’s most memorable natural destinations.
 It is known for wild ponies, wide beaches, dunes, marshes, camping, paddling, birdwatching, and a quieter feel than Ocean City.

 Assateague works well as a day trip from Ocean City or as part of a more nature-focused coastal itinerary.
-Travelers should keep distance from the ponies and secure food carefully because the wildlife is part of the experience but not something to approach.
+Travelers should keep a safe distance from the ponies and secure food carefully because the wildlife is part of the experience, not something to approach or feed.

 Baltimore